Megus/whdefquest/README.md

-# whdefquest
+# whDefQuest

-A little helper library to create quests in Defold game engine
+A little helper library for quest games created with Defold game engine.
+The basic functions it gives are:

+- Inventory management
+- Dialogues with NPC

+whDefQuest itself doesn't use any Defold-specific API, so you can use it with any other game engines